The Secret To Achieving That Perfect Bowling Green Look

 Over the years bowling green surfaces have changed, but today the majority are Tifdwarf couch.
-Tifdwarf was bred by The University of Georgia in Tifton who have bred world-renowned ‘Tif’ couch grasses like TifTuf Hybrid Bermuda and TifEagle.
+Tifdwarf was bred by The University of Georgia in Tifton and have bred world-renowned ‘Tif’ couch grasses like TifTuf Hybrid Bermuda and TifEagle.
 Tifdwarf is a fine leaf hybrid variety first brought into Australia around 50 years ago.
 It is a popular turf variety that is used across many sporting surfaces including golf putting greens, tennis courts, croquet courts, and bowling greens.
-Tifdwarf has good drought, heat, and shade tolerance, can be mown low and tolerates heavy traffic.
+Tifdwarf has a good drought, heat, and shade tolerance can be mown low and tolerates heavy traffic.
 It has good rooting capabilities and tolerance for close mowing.
 Tifdwarf has a soft leaf with few seed heads making it an ideal choice for playing surfaces.

 There are also now a range of new greens grade zoysia varieties in the early release stage including Primo Zoysia and Trinity Zoysia.
 These turf varieties are specifically bred for golf course greens and tees, both holding a dense growth habit.

 Bowling green construction